 Aren’t these ideas mind-blowing?
 To learn more about how to clean vintage aluminum cookware, read the entire article.
 Tomato ketchup are very good cleaner.
 Apply tomato ketchup over the spots.
 It removes oxidized aluminum cookware so well.

 Leave the layer of tomato ketchup for 30 minutes.
 Now scrub the area with a soft sponge.
-Rinse properly and dry with a soft clean rag.
+So, Rinse properly and dry with a soft clean rag.
 You can use paper towels too.

 Apply Coca Cola